• Skip to main content

 But as the mixture reaches the burning point, it creates ammonia gas.
 And this slow rate of the chemical reaction allows ammonia to leave the engine through the exhaust without burning.

 Propane is a natural, clean-burning fuel.
-Not only are lower emissions better for air quality and the environment, but they also need less maintenance.
-That makes them more reliable and they last longer.
+That makes them more reliable and last longer.

 Do not use them inside any building – not even the garage as the carbon monoxide can escape.
 It does not matter that propane is a naturally occurring gas.
 Carbon monoxide poisoning can cause death.